dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 ----------------------------------------------------------------
 #### Intermixing memory and device memory operations.

-When these operations are intermixed with normal loads and stores, their cost can lead to the following hard-to-debug problem when

-(I had one that literally took two days a few years back.)

 On many machines, including the pi, when you perform a store to a device, the store can return before the device operation completes.
 This hack